 Tears of joy and remembrance at inaugural Melbourne Day of the Dead

 The new festival builds Melbourne's reputation as the most death-positive city in the world.
-The f estival is the latest initiative by local and state government, who have worked hard to build the brand image of a cultural destination that embraces talking about and seeing death as part of life.
+The festival is the latest initiative by local and state government, who have worked hard to build the brand image of a cultural destination that embraces talking about death and seeing it as part of life.

 Life and death: together at last

 A local government in Melbourne's western suburbs has broken ground on a new sustainable living and dying village.
 The investment follows a push from community organisations that champion sustainable, small and integrated urban planning.
 The village will house open cemetery grounds that double as park space, community gardens, charging stations for vehicles and a cross-generational care facility.